As a teenager I experienced the worst kind of period pain – the blackout and vomiting inducing kind that kept me in bed for a day or two at a time.

 Structural and physical solutions for period pain

 • Pelvic physical therapy – A pelvic physical therapist can evaluate your lady parts to see if there’s something structural going on that’s causing your pain and treat it.
 I’ve seen a Pelvic PT (holla Lindsey Vestal of the Functional Pelvis) and I can tell you it’s a game changer.
-If you’re in NYC, reach out to Lindsey or find a licensed PT here.
+Click here to find a licensed PT.

 Topical solutions for period pain

 • Castor oil packs – With its’ amazing detoxifying and anti-inflammatory properties, castor oil is a great remedy to ease period pain.
 You can find my guide to make castor oil packs here.
 Apply them 1 to 2 times a week and only during the weeks you’re NOT menstruating.
-Castor Oil Pack
+I use and love the Queen Of The Thrones products.

 • Herbs Etc. Cramp ReLeaf – I’ve never used this product, but a number of clients who have severe cramps say this product relieves, if not eliminates their pain altogether.